Complete-Genomics/DNBSEQ_Complete_WGS/README.md

     Downsample the bam file
     ```
     --sampleBam BOOL
-      Whether downsample the stLFR bam and PCR-free bam. [true]
+      Whether downsample the cWGS bam and PCR-free bam. [true]

     --stLFR_sampling_cov INT [only valid when '--sampleBam true']
-      Downsample stLFR bam to the specified coverage.
+      Downsample cWGS (stLFR) bam to the specified coverage.
 [30]

     --PF_sampling_cov INT [only valid when '--sampleBam true']
       Downsample PCRFree bam to the specified coverage.
 [40]